Budibase/website/content/blog/automation/internal-processes.md

 We can point to a few basic types of logic that can govern the structure of internal processes.
 Broadly, we’ll be dealing with some combination of the following:

-* **Success/failure criteria - Whether or not a step has been completed successfully and the task can progress.**
+* **Success/failure criteria -** Whether or not a step has been completed successfully and the task can progress.
-* **Branching logic - If/then rules that determine which step to go to next based on defined criteria.**
+* **Branching logic -** If/then rules that determine which step to go to next based on defined criteria.
-* **Looping logic - Conditions that govern whether a particular step or action should be repeated.**
+* **Looping logic -** Conditions that govern whether a particular step or action should be repeated.
-* **Escalation rules - Situations where issues need to be raised with a higher authority.**
+* **Escalation rules - S**ituations where issues need to be raised with a higher authority.

 We can apply the same ideas to constituent steps within an internal process.